-Whether employees in other states get a day off on Easter depends entirely on the employer.
-Also, most school children in the United States do not have an Easter vacation, but a long summer break and the mandatory Spring Break.
+Whether employees in other states get a day off over Easter depends on their employer.
+Also, most school children in the United States do not have Easter vacations but longer summer vacations and the mandatory Spring Break.

-President Rutherford B. Hayes hosted the big Easter party for the first time in 1878.
-Despite some interruptions of this tradition, the current US President has been inviting people to his garden on Easter Monday every year since then.
+The Easter Egg Roll has a history: President Rutherford B. Hayes hosted the big Easter party for the first time in 1878.
+The White House has reliably invited people to the garden on Easter Monday despite minor interruptions to the tradition.

-Faithful Americans who are Christians go to church on Easter Sunday.
-There are special Easter services in many communities with traditions, such as children reciting Easter poems.
+Many Americans go to church on Easter Sunday.
+Communities hold special Easter services with special traditions, such as the recitation of Easter poems by children.

-Families usually gather in the morning, dressed in festive spring attire, and head to church together, followed by a big Easter brunch.
+Usually, families gather early in the morning, dressed in festive springtime attire, and then make their way to church together.
+After the service, they enjoy a large Easter brunch.

-US families usually like to meet up for the traditional Easter Dinner.
-The feast is eaten either at home or in a restaurant and usually consists of the following elements:
+Those who do not arrange to go to church together with the following Easter Brunch usually meet later with family or friends for a traditional Easter Dinner.
+The feast is served either at home or in a restaurant and usually consists of the following elements: